sgorgun/matrix-linear-combination-task-python/README.md

 # Matrices.
 Computing the linear combination task

 A set of programming assignments that proofs your abilitity to compute linear combination of vectors.
-The vectors are passed by the columns of the source matrix .
+The source vectors are passed by the columns of the initial matrix.
-The weights that are used for computing the linear combination are passed by the array $weights$.
-For the given matrix $m\times n$ and $n$ numbers compute the linear combination.
+The weights that are used for computing the linear combination are passed by the array $`weights`$.
+The initial matrix of numbers has dimensions $`m\times n`$ and has to be passed as list of lists of numbers.
 The target function has signature
-$linear-combination(matrix, weights)$ and produces a list of numbers.
+$`linear-combination(matrix, weights)`$ and produces a list of numbers.

 For example, if the given vectors are presented by the columns of the matrix